sergeyprokhorenko/Base64UUID/README.md

 ## 3. Choice of Encoding for UUID

-Base64UUID encoding is REQUIRED for general use, while the standard 36-character hexadecimal format MUST be used when compatibility is required.
+Base64UUID encoding is REQUIRED for general use.
+The standard 36-character hexadecimal format MUST be used when compatibility is required.
 Base32hex encoding is RECOMMENDED for typing, writing, or dictation of UUIDs.
-Base32hex encoding is REQUIRED for use in the DNS records.﻿ Other encodings MUST NOT be used.
+Base32hex encoding is REQUIRED for use in DNS records to ensure compatibility.﻿ Other encodings MUST NOT be used.

 ## 4. The Base64UUID Encoding